-If you're eligible for Chevron health coverage, your Form 1095 will be automatically mailed to you – or sent via email, depending on your delivery preference; you don’t have to do anything.
+If you're eligible for Chevron health coverage, your Form 1095 will be automatically mailed to you – or sent electronically, depending on your delivery preference; you don’t have to do anything.
 These forms are typically distributed by January 31 of each year, just like a Form W-2.
 You generally will not need to file it with your Federal income tax return but you should keep your Form 1095 with your other income tax documents.

 - If you signed up for a paper mailing delivery preference, your Form 1095 will be mailed to your mailing address (or alternate mailing address, if designated) prior to January 31 of each year.
-Form 1095 for the 2018 tax year is expected to be mailed the week of January 24, 2019.

 what you need to know about form 1095